mesheven/colorspaces/README.md

 # Mesheven Fork of Colorspaces.js

+This fork removes Stylus and jQuery plugin support.

 **NOTE: If all you want is perceptually uniform colors, check out [HSLuv](http://www.hsluv.org/) instead.**

 A tiny JavaScript and [Node.js](http://nodejs.org) library for manipulating colors.
 Works as a [Stylus](http://stylus-lang.com/) plugin!